Pioneer-Valley-Housing-Coop/docs/one-pager.md

 **Community** We aim to support resident and comunity wellbeing through balancing independence and interdependence.
 * Multiple homes clustered around shared spaces and resources
-* Engagement with local community through public access spaces and events
+* Engaged locally through public access spaces and events
 * Room for creative projects and businesses

 *For Residents:*